M66B/FairEmail/docs/FAQ-hu-rHU.md

 *Empty password*

-Your username is likely easily guessed, so this is insecure.
+Your username is likely easily guessed, so this is pretty insecure, unless the SMTP server is available via a restricted local network or a VPN only.

 *Plain text connection*